sunfishcode/wasm-reference-manual/WebAssembly.md

 > This instruction is similar to a "conditional move" in other languages and is meant to have similar performance properties.

+> This instruction is sometimes called "value-polymorphic" because it can operate on values of any type.

-TODO: Explicitly describe the binding of `$T` and document that this instruction is sometimes called "value-polymorphic".
+TODO: Explicitly describe the binding of $T.

 #### Call